Events

 October 4, 2025 | Newport Beach, California

-WFB100 Event with the Pacific Research Institute featuring Rich Lowry and Charles Kesler
+WFB100 Event with the Pacific Research Institute featuring Rich Lowry, Ramesh Ponnuru and Charles Kesler

-This will be a two part event with a lecture on the WFB lecture with Rich Lowry, Ramesh Ponnuru and Charles Kesler and a special, invitation-only event will take place on a yacht in celebration of Bill’s passion for sailing followed by a dinner at the Balboa Bay Club.
+This will be a two part event with a lecture on the WFB lecture with Ramesh Ponnuru, Peter Robinson, and Charles Kesler and a special, invitation-only event will take place on a yacht in celebration of Bill’s passion for sailing, as evidenced especially through his books Racing Through Paradise, Airborne, Windfall, and Atlantic High which carried readers vividly along for Bill’s biggest adventures on the seas including his voyages across the Atlantic ocean and the Columbus passage.
+The discussion will be followed by a dinner at the Balboa Bay Club.

 Register Here